-Why Are Rabbits Difficult to Source?
+Why are Rabbits Difficult to Source?

 “It can be spread through direct contact or exposure to an infected rabbit’s excretions or blood.
 The virus can also survive and spread from carcasses, food, water, and any contaminated materials.
 People can spread the virus indirectly by carrying it on their clothing and shoes.”

 RHDV2 has shown to persist in the environment which makes it difficult to control.
 We can all do our part to help stop or slow down the spread of the disease.
 Biosecurity practices can be adopted such as thoroughly washing hands and changing into different shoes and clothes indoors or when you are around your rabbits.
-Reporting cases to your local state wildlife officials is also helpful to track the spread of the disease.
+Reporting cases to your local state wildlife officials helps to track the spread of the disease.
 Suspicious cases include groups of rabbits that have dropped dead or display blood around the nose.

 Thank you to George Long for inspiring this blog and sharing information on this very important topic.

-California Department of Fish and Wildlife: https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=179037&inline
+Quick Facts About Rabbit Hemorrhagic Disease.
+California Department of Fish and Wildlife. https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=179037&inline

 “Rabbit Hemorrhagic Disease Virus (RHDV2).”
 Department of Agriculture, https://rb.gy/fi4zwa.